geoelectric/webapi-smoke-sprint/README.md

 1. git clone this to a local directory.

-2. Check out and build b2g locally.
+2. Check out and build b2g locally. (from here, $B2G_HOME)

-3. Check out and build mozilla-central (desktop) locally.
+3. Check out and build mozilla-central locally. (from here, $MOZILLA_CENTRAL)

 4. Symlink the directory from 1. to $B2G_HOME/gecko/dom/tests/mochitest/b2g-webapi-sanity